salvaleonrp/di-ept-json-lidar/README.md

 ## Instructions

 1. Download the workspace or fork this repo.<br/>
-2. Open the Workspace using Data INteroperability or FME Desktop.<br/>
+2. Open the Workspace using Data Interoperability or FME Desktop.<br/>
 3. Configure your parameters and map your writer feature type to your destination file geodatabase<br/>
 4. Run translation<br/>